Leaving Eden (Brandon Heath album): Critical reception

-Gelwicks informed the "listners" according to Leaving Eden that they had to keep their "expectations" in check.
+Gelwicks informed the "listeners" according to Leaving Eden that they had to keep their "expectations" in check.
 This is due to what Gelwicks calls the "radio-friendly material" that Heath is known for making, which has risen him up the ranks.
 Gelwicks said this is done in order for Heath to "thrive and sell records."
 Gelwicks notes this is not a "boundary-breaking release" that "may not be destined to be hailed as a masterpiece".
 Gelwicks gives Heath some credit for creating an album that is "full of truthful optimism that will stick around on the radio long into 2011 and beyond."
 Gelwick compares his radio appeal to the likes of "Tenth Avenue North, Leeland, and The Afters".

 Davies gave credence to two noted aspects to Heath that are contained in Leaving Eden as well as his other albums.
 This is in being a fantastic songwriter that he tells a fantastic story with respect to his lyrical content.
 In addition, Heath has a great ability to perform live as well.
 Davies said the "standout tracks on the album are "Your Love", "Only Water", and "The Light In Me".

 Fine alluded to the new sound that Leaving Eden is "experimenting" with in terms of "some funky automatic effect" might be unwelcomed by supporters of his former musical style, which drifts away from his "acoustic guitar driven songs (which he does quite well I might add)".
 Fine noted that Heath in this album is "one of the most honest songwriters in the genera."
 Fine did say this project was enjoyable.

 McNeese had the same reaction to the "longing" he felt to the album Heaven & Earth by Phil Wickham.
 McNeese said that Heath's "variety" with respect to Leaving Eden would confound inferior artist.
 This was dealt with "beautifully" by taking some "extra steps on each track".
 The year end best Christian album according to McNeese was Leaving Eden for 2011.

 Williams acclaims Heath in Leaving Eden as having "unique artistry" and touts his "trademark lyrics" that make his a "commercial success."
 Williams described Heaths' artistry in the album as "a rare breed of viable creativity."
 This album according to Williams takes the listener on "our journey from the fall of humanity to heaven."
 Williams said Heath is reminiscent of TobyMac with respect to the tracks of “Might Just Save Your Life” and “It’s No Good to Be Alone”.
 Williams describes this album as being a "pop masterpiece".